-My last post called “This is Not a Strategy” looked at some mobile learning approaches that we have seen companies take that are disguised as strategies but are really not strategic at all.
-Action, in and of itself, does not necessarily mean that strategic thinking or direction is taking place.
-The truth is, many companies take on a large initiative without much structured thinking.
-They just dive in and “make stuff.”
-As you may have read in my last post, that is true of strategic thinking and we also see it with companies who do not apply a process.
+My last post called “This is Not a Strategy” looked at some mobile learning approaches we have seen companies take that are disguised as strategies but are really not strategic at all.
+Action does not mean that strategic thinking or direction is taking place.
+Many companies take on a large initiative with little structured thinking.
+They dive in and “make stuff.”
+As you may have read in my last post that is true of strategic thinking and we also see it with companies who do not apply a process.
 If you have read much of the Float site, we strongly stress the implementation of a process.
-In fact, we wont undertake any kind of effort without one.
+In fact, we won’t undertake any kind of effort without one.
 We won’t tell anyone if you don’t have a process but if that is true of your company, read on.
 It’s important to understand the benefits and advantages of a process because once implemented, your chances for success increase tremendously.

-I come from a creative background and I must confess that there was a time that I would just tolerate the execution of a process on a project.
-You may have some of your creative people with the same type of reaction.
+I come from a creative background and I must confess that there was a time I would just tolerate the execution of a process on a project.
+You may have some of your creative people with the same reaction.
 It probably has to do with the right-side/left-side of the brain modes of thinking.
-You may have some creative people in your ranks that are resistant to any methodical forms of thinking.
+You may have some creative people in your ranks resistant to any methodical forms of thinking.
 They are more comfortable with freedom of expression and don’t want to be limited by the “rules” of a process.
 If you can explain the benefits of a process, then perhaps you can get all the members of your team to buy in.
-Let’s take a look at some of the reasons why it is important to have a process in the development of your mobile learning application.
-Once you have a clearly mapped out process, you can reap many benefits.
+Let’s look at some reasons it is important to have a process in the development of your mobile learning application.
+Once you have a mapped out process, you can reap many benefits.

 A process is also thorough.
-When you plan all of the details ahead of time, you are most likely to cover all of the steps you need to take.
-With a workplan mapped out, you can “check off” the milestones one-by-one as you complete them.
-This obviously increases your probability of success and reduces your risk.
+When you plan all the details ahead of time, you are most likely to cover all the steps you need to take.
+With a work plan mapped out, you can “check off” the milestones one-by-one as you complete them.
+This increases your probability of success and reduces your risk.
 For example, if one of your steps in the process is “Confirm approval from Branding on the graphic design,” you won’t experience the sinking feeling of getting your application stalled just before launch because the Branding department wants to review it.
-And if that takes weeks, you just had to move your launch date.
+And if that takes weeks, you had to move your launch date.

-Now, this is not to suggest that having a process means that every step of the way is rigid and inflexible.
+Now, not that having a process means that every step of the way is rigid and inflexible.
 There is always room for creativity and alternative ideas in a good process.
-In fact, you should allow for it and encourage it.
+In fact, allow for it and encourage it.
 But, by having a sound architecture and framework, you will have most, if not all the critical milestones in place that lead up to a successful deployment.

-This is a reminder that the people from your company that are customer-facing need to be able to articulate your process clearly.
+This is a reminder that the people from your company that are customer-facing need to articulate your process.
 This goes a long way to making a strong positive impression.

-If you look on the other side of this coin, a sound process is extremely beneficial when you encounter a client who is not accustomed to utilizing one.
-First of all, you can educate them on the advantages and even critical necessity of a process and show off your expertise.
-It is extremely effective when you can show them how a process has been successful on a past project.
+If you look on the other side of this coin, a sound process is beneficial when you encounter a client who is not accustomed to using one.
+First, you can educate them on the advantages and even critical necessity of a process and show off your expertise.
+It is effective when you can show them how a process has been successful on a past project.
 The other great result of educating them on your process is that you can now lay the groundwork to build a workplan that you are accustomed to using.
-You will be playing on your home field.
+You will play on your home field.

-If you are reading this and don’t have a sound process in place, we strongly encourage you to start working on one right away.
-There is really no down side and the advantages are many as you have seen here.
+If you are reading this and don’t have a sound process in place, we strongly encourage you to work on one right away.
+There is really no downside and the advantages are many as you have seen here.
 Don’t let another project in your company leave the starting line without a clear destination in mind that is defined and determined by a rock solid process.